andreas-trad/mc-legacy/README.md

 </code></pre>
 <br/>
 loadMSS function takes exactly one parameter.
-This parameter can be either a string pointing the one and only MSS file you want to load or an array of strings, each pointing to a different MSS file.
+This parameter can be either a string pointing the one and only MSS file you want to load or an array of strings, each pointing to a different MSS file.g